Skip to article frontmatterSkip to article content

 attitude_factor.print()

-# Example: Evaluate the error at the identity pose (likely non-zero error)
+# Evaluate the residual at the identity pose.

 reference direction in nav frame: : 0